Indonesia c.bank deputy gov hopes 2018 loan growth will reach 11-13 pct

-JAKARTA, June 14 Indonesia's central bank deputy governor Mirza Adityaswara said on Wednesday he hopes bank loans will grow between 11 percent to 13 percent next year.
+JAKARTA, June 14 (Reuters) - Indonesia's central bank deputy governor Mirza Adityaswara said on Wednesday he hopes bank loans will grow between 11 percent to 13 percent next year.

 "Non performing loan levels have come down and banks are more confident to channel bigger credits now," Adityaswara told reporters.